- Destination: Noord-Brabant and Gelderland, Belgian border to Arnhem

 Today you’ll leave to go back home, or go to your next destination.
 You can sleep in, or visit some of the sights of Arnhem.
 You may visit the nearby Airborne museum in the village of Oosterbeek as a nice closure to your trip.

 Extension is possible in a lot of places along this route.
 This is mainly dependent on your wishes.
 You can spend some extra time in the big cities, where there are many sights to see and many cafes and restaurants.
 Eindhoven is ideal for shopping, but you may also make our way to the war museum in Overloon from here.
 Nijmegen has a nice old city center located on the river Waal, and plenty of museums.
-Arnhem is close to national park The Hoge Veluwe,.
-You can also take a break at a more quiet place, like the nice hotel in Bedaf, near nature area the Maashorst, or the convivial Son, where you might rent a bike and see some more of the environment.
+Arnhem is close to national park The Hoge Veluwe.
+You can also take a break at a more quiet place, like Groesbeek, in the hills below Nijmegen, or the convivial Son, where you might rent a bike and see some more of the environment.
 Groesbeek has plenty of nature in the environment as well.
 Just let us know what you would like to do on your extra day(s), and we can advise you as well.

 This is for one night per person and includes VAT and breakfast (diner is not included).